 - Freeze: First, make sure you chill the cake for a few hours before freezing it.
 After that, either freeze it whole or individual slices.
 Next, to freeze it, wrap it tightly in plastic wrap and after that in a few layers of aluminum foil.
 Afterward, add it to a freezer bag, to lock in moisture and freeze for up to 3 months.

 - Thaw: Next, when ready to serve, make sure to plan in advance and transfer it from the freezer to the fridge to thaw overnight.
 After that, unwrap and serve.

 Frequently asked questions

-Can you add frozen blueberries to a cake mix?
+Can you add frozen blueberries?

 Not everyone has access to fresh blueberries no matter what time of year it is.
 Some areas just do not have that sort of thing.
 So, you can definitely use frozen blueberries in any dish.
-And using cake mix in a box will certainly save you a lot of time and work.

 Just buy a lemon cake mix and make it as directed, adding the frozen berries to the mix after everything else.
 Make sure they are still frozen when you add them, or they may get mushy and turn the batter blue.

 What happens if I add an extra egg to my cake?